ramigs/nuxt-fauna-article/nuxt-fauna.md

 The Repository Catalogue will serve as a collection of GitHub projects, that you can customize to display repo information that is more relevant to you.

-Although we'll be building a very concrete implementation, the main purpose is to serve as an example to the main underlying to the core idea for this article.
-The benefits of pre-rendering a site with data Jamstack approach
+Although we'll be building a very concrete implementation, its main purpose is to serve as an example to the core underlying idea of this article.
+The benefits of pre-rendering as much as we can of a website, and through client-side JavaScript. sprinkle it with just the more dynamic type of data.

 > "It’s usually a good idea to load as much data at build time as possible to
 > improve page performance.
 But if the data isn’t needed by all clients, or too